isomerpages/ogp-admiraltypri/_partnership/Parent Support Group.md

 ##### Parent Support Group
 Our Parent Support Group is a dedicated and supportive group who plays a key role to help create a holistic education for the students.

-PSG aims to:
+PSG aims to: <br>

-- Promote parents involvement with the school and its programmes by raising awareness of school activities
-- Represent parents’ interest
-- Enhance communication between school teachers and parents
-- Foster educational partnership
-- Help advance school’s values and vision
-- Be a role model, by demonstrating to your child the importance you place on education
-- Provide a feedback channel for the school.
+* promote a collaborative relationship between parents and the School Leaders, teachers and students in the school
+* provide opportunities for the parents to volunteer their services using their time and talent in student programmes and co-curricular activities
+* provide constructive thoughts (and/or be available for consultation) on school policies and goals, practices and programmes
+* support other parents in their parenting journey via suitable avenues

-As a PSG member, you will be able to:
+As a PSG member, you will be able to: <br>

-- Volunteer your time to design and conduct some school programmes and events.
-These school programmes and events make the school a safe place for our children to learn in and helps to make school life more vibrant and caring.
+* Volunteer your time to design and conduct some school programmes and events.
+These school programmes and events make the school a safe place for our children to learn in and help to make school life more vibrant and caring.
-- Use your talent to volunteer their expertise, talents, individual interests or personal networks.
+* Use your talent to volunteer your expertise, talents, individual interests or personal networks.
 This helps to expand the pool of help available to the school.
-- Brainstorm and contribute constructive feedback and ideas to improve the school.
+* Brainstorm and contribute constructive feedback and ideas to improve the school.

 Other than contributing to the school, our PSG is an active group that is a great support system where you can ask for advice and support from one another.

-If you are interested in joining our Parent Support Group, do email us at admps.psg@gmail.com.
+If you are interested in joining our Parent Support Group, do email us at
+<a href="mailto: admp.psg@gmail.com.">admp.psg@gmail.com. </a>